Girl Scouts at Home

-Visit our Events Calendar for even more virtual programming opportunities categorized by Girl Scout level and check out our winter schedule here.
+Visit our Events Calendar for even more virtual programming opportunities categorized by Girl Scout level and check out our spring schedule here.
 When registering for online sessions (Zoom), please sign up at least one hour before the activity begins.

 STEAM Mobile at Home

 Click here to find out about some badge opportunities

 Resources for At-Home Badgework (GSHPA)